 They write, “Eating meze is a social activity; it’s chatting with friends around the table for hours on end, helping yourself to the occasional spoonful of antep ezmesi, aubergine salad or spicy pickled beetroot, tearing off chunks of fresh Turkish bread and dipping it into the pickled or olive oil dressings.
-It’s drinking rakı together, sharing hot, as well as cold, meze to complement the aniseed flavours of the rakı.
-It’s going out to listen to live saz music, nibbling, dipping, savouring.
+It’s about drinking rakı together, sharing hot, as well as cold, meze to complement the aniseed flavours of the rakı.
+Or going out to listen to live saz music, nibbling, dipping, savouring.
 It’s an experience”.

 In Turkey, meals deepen relationships and vice versa.